geschke/azbalac/README.md

 Version 0.1

-- This version is derived from the release 0.5.5 of Azbalac WordPress theme.
-It does not add any functionality.
+- This version is derived from the release 0.5.5 of Tikva WordPress theme.
+It does not add any functionality, but contains some fixes.

-## Version history of Azbalac template:
+## Version history of Tikva template:

 Version 0.5.5